Atlètic de Ciutadella

-Atlètic de Ciutadella is a football team based in Ciutadella, Illes Balears.
-Founded in 1956, the team did not play in any category from 2010 to 2012, returning to football activity for 2012–13 season.
+Atlètic de Ciutadella was a football team based in Ciutadella, Illes Balears.
+Founded in 1956 and dissolved in 2024, the club last played in Regional Preferente – Menorca.
 The club's home ground is Estadio Sant Antoni.

+History

 The club was established in 1956 through a merger of CD Ciudadela and CD Minerva Ciudadela.
+The team did not play in any category from 2010 to 2012, returning to football activity for 2012–13 season.

+In April 2024, Atlètic Ciutadella merged with UE Sami and Dosa CF to create Ciutadella CE.